1. Let card issuers know you're traveling

 And look for ways to amp up your rewards, such as booking through the card's website, she says.

 Bonus travel tip: Don't keep all your cards (or your cards and card replacement information) in the same place when you travel, says Eva Velasquez, president and CEO of the Identity Theft Resource Center.

-Change the due dates
+3. Change payment due dates

 Here's something you might not know: Billing dates aren't carved in stone.

 If you're not juggling bills and paychecks, it can be a lot easier to remember one due date than 3 or 4, says Joe Ridout, consumer services manager with Consumer Action.

 Call card providers and get all your billing dates moved to the same day each month, he advises.

 "So, if you have 5 cards, have them all due on the 10th of the month," he says.
 "It's not something a lot of credit card users do, and it can save you some stress."